Feature

 - “Your Series C goal of tripling enterprise pipeline…”

-4. Use Hard Numbers on 2–3 Achievements
+4. Use Hard Numbers on 2 to 3 Achievements

 Weak → Strong